imagej/imagej.github.io/_pages/plugins/automated-workflow-for-parallel-multiview-reconstruction.md

 The example dataset looks like this:

+{% highlight shell %}
 /path/to/data/
 ├── exampleSingleChannel.czi
 ├── exampleSingleChannel(1).czi
 ├── exampleSingleChannel(2).czi
 ├── exampleSingleChannel(3).czi
 └── exampleSingleChannel(4).czi
+{% endhighlight %}

 For processing, the dataset directory will also contain the config.yaml file for the specific dataset.
 Go to your dataset directory and make a symlink for the config.yaml:

+{% highlight shell %}
 cd /path/to/data/
 ln -s /path/snakemake-workflows/spim_registration/timelapse/config.yaml
+{% endhighlight %}

 Now the dataset directory has a symlink for the config.yaml:

+{% highlight shell %}
 /path/to/data/
 ├── exampleSingleChannel.czi
 ├── exampleSingleChannel(1).czi
 ├── exampleSingleChannel(2).czi
 ├── exampleSingleChannel(3).czi
 ├── exampleSingleChannel(4).czi
 └── config.yaml         # copied/symlinked from this repo
+{% endhighlight %}

 ## *config.yaml*

 The entire processing is controlled via the yaml file.

-he key parameters for the processing are found in the first (common) part of the yaml file.
+The key parameters for the processing are found in the first (common) part of the yaml file.
 These parameters are usually dataset and user dependent.
 The second part contains the advanced and manual overrides for each processing step.
 These steps correspond to the rules in the snakefile.

 ## Setting up the *config.yaml* file for processing